davecurryco/mystic-spheres/SailingShip.md

 ---

+**Close Reach.** The sailing ship may move under sail into the wind up to 60°.

+---

 ## Actions

 **Multiattack.** The sailing ship makes one shortbow attack for each band of crew not occupied with the ship's movement.
 The sailing ship cannot multiattack on the round it makes a ram attack.

-**Ram.** _Melee Weapon Attack:_ +6 to hit, range 5 ft., one target (hull only) 0° forward. _Hit:_ 13 (3d8) bludgeoning damage for each 10 ft. of relative speed.
+**Ram.** _Melee Weapon Attack:_ +6 to hit, range 5 ft., one target (hull only) 0° forward. _Hit:_ 17 (5d6) bludgeoning damage for each 10 ft. of relative speed.
 The attacking ship takes half of the damage dealt to the target.

 **Shortbow.** _Ranged Weapon Attack:_ +3 to hit, range 80/320 ft., one target (band only). _Hit:_ 4 (1d6 + 1) piercing damage.